Sighs

 What does Job say about the womb that bore him?

-| It should have been barren | It should have been blessed | It should have rejoiced | It should have been closed |
+| It should have been barren | It should have rejoiced | It should have been closed | It should have been blessed |

 What does Job say a slave longs for?

-| Justice | Wages | Freedom | Shade |
+| Freedom | Wages | Justice | Shade |

 Who was the first King of Egypt to be called by name instead of Pharaoh?